Combinatorial Knot Theory and the Jones Polynomial: Bracket Polynomial and Jones Polynomial

 \subsection{Tensor Networks, Partition Functions and Knot Invariants}

-A tensor network is a graph $G$ with tensors or matrices associated with each of its nodes and and index set $I$ that can be used to label the edges of the graph.
+A tensor network is a graph $G$ with tensors or matrices associated with each of its nodes and an index set $I$ that can be used to label the edges of the graph.
 A contraction of the tensor net $G$ is obtained by assigning fixed indices to all external edges of $G$ and then summing over all possible assignments of indices to internal edges the products of the corresponding matrix entries for the nodes of the graph.
 See Figure~\ref{Tens} for illustrations of abstract tensor networks.
 It is often useful to choose a form for the nodes of the graph that is mnemonic for particular uses.
-For example, in Figure~\ref{KnotTens} will illustrate a tensor network that is associated with a knot diagram.
+For example, in Figure~\ref{KnotTens} we illustrate a tensor network that is associated with a knot diagram.
 The basic ingredients in this network are the cups, caps and crossings shown in the figure.
-Appropriate matrix choices including nodes that satisfy the Yang-Baxter equation, can be used to form the so-called quantum invariants of knots and links.\\
+Appropriate matrix choices including nodes that satisfy the Yang-Baxter equation, can be used to form the so-called quantum invariants of knots and links.

 Tensor networks of the type used here were originally devised by Roger Penrose \cite{Penrose} to handle spin-networks for (quantum) angular momentum, pre-geometry and graph coloring problems.
-At this stage in the process, I became interested in expressing the state sums that used solutions to the Yang-Baxter equations in terms of tensor networks \cite{KAT}.
-Tensor network is the present term for these structures.
-We called them abstract tensors in those days.
-Tensor networks is a better descriptive term.\\
+At this stage in the process, I became interested in expressing the state sums that used solutions to the Yang-Baxter equations in terms of tensor networks \cite{KAT}. {\it Tensor network} is the present term for these structures.
+In the Penrose work these networks are called {\it abstract tensors}.